mt-mods/protector/README.md

       players can hurt one another even inside protected areas (not spawn protected) 2.2 - Updated protector tool so that player only needs to stand nearby (2 block radius) It can also place vertically (up and down) as well.
 New protector recipe added.
+2.3 - Localise many of the protector functions and tidy code.

 Lucky Blocks: 10